deleidos/prototype-20150626/docs/INSTALL.md

 ```

 The playbook will install the necessary packages to run Docker, then load the required Docker container images and
 start them with the proper configuration.
-Once complete, the prototype's UI should be accessible via http://IP_OF_MACHINE_RUNNING_PROTOTYPE in either Chrome or Firefox
+Once complete, the prototype's UI should be accessible via http://IP_OF_MACHINE_RUNNING_PROTOTYPE in either Chrome or Firefox.